Stop Trying to Be “Normal.” It’s Costing You Your Soul.

 But, nevertheless, it’s true.

-I started to notice that not only did old school therapy* itself seem to reinforce this idea that you need to be “normal and well-adjusted to society” to heal and be successful, but so does every form of media we consume on a daily basis – and almost everyone we’re surrounded by in daily life on a subliminal level.
+I started to notice that not only did old school therapy* often seem to reinforce this idea that you need to be “normal and well-adjusted to society” to heal and be successful, but so does every form of media we consume on a daily basis – and almost everyone we’re surrounded by in daily life on a subliminal level.

 All these external inputs reinforce the message that “you need to be normal and fit in” to be worthy.